+standard-label: a string of one or more characters consisting of letters, digits, dot, minus, plus, commercial at, and underscore.
+A standard-label MUST begin with a capital letter and must not exceed 63 characters.

+key-name: a standard-label.

-- key-name: a string of one or more characters consisting of letters, digits, dot, minus, plus, commercial at, and underscore, A key-name MUST begin with a capital letter an must not exceed 63 characters. - text-value: a string of 0 or more characters consisting of letters, digits, dot, minus, plus, commercial at, underscore, slash, left bracket, right bracket and colon. - iSCSI-name-value: a string of one or more characters consisting of minus, dot, colon and any character allowed by the output of the iSCSI string-prep template as specified in [STPREP-iSCSI] (see also Section 2.2.6.2 iSCSI Name Encodina). - iSCSI-local-name-value: an UTF-8 string; no nul characters are allowed in the string.
+- text-value: a string of 0 or more characters consisting of letters, digits, dot, minus, plus, commercial at, underscore, slash, left bracket, right bracket and colon. - iSCSI-name-value: a string of one or more characters consisting of minus, dot, colon and any character allowed by the output of the iSCSI string-prep template as specified in [STPREP-iSCSI] (see also Section 2.2.6.2 iSCSI Name Encoding). - iSCSI-local-name-value: a UTF-8 string; no null characters are allowed in the string.
 This encoding is to be used for localized (internationalized) aliases.